Dragory/modmailbot-community-resources/Thread Permissions.md

 3. Create your Log Channel there ( `logChannelId` )
 4. (optional) Create your Attachments channel ( `attachmentStorageChannelId` ) in there, if you choose to use [`attachmentStorage = discord`](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md#attachmentstorage)
 5. Set [`categoryAutomation.newThread`](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md#categoryautomationnewthread) to that category.
-6. If your bot is currently running, restart it.
+6. (optional) Consider setting [`anonymizeChannelName = on`](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md#anonymizechannelname).
+Modified Discord clients can be configured to show channels and categories that the user shouldn't be able to see.
+Using this method a user could see who is opening threads with your Modmail.
+This is limited soley to the name of the channel/category and it's description; the contents of the channel are still private.

-**PLEASE NOTE:** with modified Discord clients users are able to see channel names even if your permissions don't allow them to see the channel.
+7. If your bot is currently running, restart it.